PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 ## Task 3 - Objects and Security Rule Creation

-Now we will create the same address object and security rules as in the Terraform portion.
-Create a new file `rules.yml`, and copy in the header information from the network config steps:
+Create a new file `rules.yml`, and add the same header information from the network config task.

 ```yml
 - name: SKO2019 Ansible Playbook